-- 1. To receive the Company's annual accounts for the financial year ended 31 December 2019 together with the Directors' Report and Independent Auditor's Report on those accounts. - 2.
+- 1. To receive the Company's annual accounts for the financial year ended 31 December 2020 together with the Directors' Report and Independent Auditor's Report on those accounts. - 2.
 To re-appoint PKF Littlejohn LLP as the Company's auditor to hold office from the conclusion of this meeting until conclusion of the next meeting at which annual accounts are laid before the Company and to authorise the Directors to determine the remuneration of the auditor. - 3.
-To re-elect Edward Bowie as a Director of the Company having been appointed since the date of the last annual general meeting. - 4.
-To re-elect Robert Monro as a Director of the Company having been appointed since the date of the last annual general meeting. - 5.
-The Directors be generally and unconditionally authorised to exercise all powers of the Company to allot shares in the Company, and to grant rights to subscribe for or convert any security into shares of the Company (such shares, and rights to subscribe for or to convert any security into shares of the Company being 'relevant shares') (i) in respect of any exercise of options granted pursuant to the Company's share option scheme, and (ii) in addition to (i), up to a maximum of 47,625,000 Ordinary Shares in aggregate; provided that this authority shall, unless renewed, varied or revoked by the Company, expire on the commencement of the Annual General Meeting of the Company to be held in 2021, save that the Company may, before such expiry, make offer(s) or enter into agreement(s) which would or might require relevant shares to be allotted or granted after such expiry and the Directors may allot relevant shares in pursuance of such offer(s) or agreement(s) notwithstanding that the authority conferred by this resolution has expired; and all unexercised authorities previously granted to the Directors to allot relevant shares be and are hereby revoked.
+To re-elect Andrew Chubb as a Director of the Company having been appointed since the date of the last annual general meeting. - 4.
+To re-elect David Pelham as a Director of the Company. - 5.
+To re-elect Paul Quirk as a Director of the Company. - 6.
+The Directors be generally and unconditionally authorised to exercise all powers of the Company to allot shares in the Company, and to grant rights to subscribe for or convert any security into shares of the Company (such shares, and rights to subscribe for or to convert any security into shares of the Company being 'relevant shares') (i) in respect of any exercise of options granted pursuant to the Company's share option scheme, and (ii) in addition to (i), up to a maximum of 51,345,500 Ordinary Shares in aggregate; provided that this authority shall, unless renewed, varied or revoked by the Company, expire on the commencement of the Annual General Meeting of the Company to be held in 2022, save that the Company may, before such expiry, make offer(s) or enter into agreement(s) which would or might require relevant shares to be allotted or granted after such expiry and the Directors may allot relevant shares in pursuance of such offer(s) or agreement(s) notwithstanding that the authority conferred by this resolution has expired; and all unexercised authorities previously granted to the Directors to allot relevant shares be and are hereby revoked.